 - Thermosetting resin

-These are those which can be changed into other forms under the action of heat and pressure, the process is reversible.
+Thermoplastic resins are those which can be changed into other forms under the action of heat and pressure, the process is reversible.
+They have secondary bonds between molecules and are loosely crosslinked.
 For example, polyethylene, polypropylene, and polyvinyl chloride (PVC)are examples of thermoplastic resins.

-These are those which after the formation can not be changed into other forms under the action of heat and pressure these changes are irreversible e.g.
+Thermosetting resins are those that after the formation can not be changed into other forms under the action of heat and pressure.
+These changes are irreversible.
+They have primary bonds between molecules and are strongly crosslinked. e.g.

 - Phenol formaldehyde resins